Analysis | Trump’s campaign depends on his supporters putting their health at risk

 Why?
 Two apparent reasons.
 The first is that he’s low on campaign funds, having splurged over the summer to little effect.
 The campaign has narrowed its television advertising budget, putting more of its eggs in the public-event basket.
 Trump and his surrogates, including his family and members of his administration, are holding similar events all over the country.
 The goal is to boost enthusiasm in his base and pick up a bit of local news coverage — though, as Politico reported last week, the coverage often mentions the failure to adhere to coronavirus containment rules.

 The other reason that Trump is banking on the rallies is that he’s desperate for measures of success.
 Part of his campaign depends on the perception that he’s an unstoppable juggernaut, demanding that he constantly show overwhelming success.
-So he touts public demonstrations of support like boat parades and car caravans, despite those things having essentially zero use politically.
+So he touts public demonstrations of support such as boat parades and car caravans, despite those things having essentially zero use politically.

 In a spectacular demonstration of how not to read a room, Trump’s even taking to bragging about the number of people who come to his events, as he did Tuesday.